 NOS4A2, pronounced Nosferatu, is basically Stephen King’s IT except the clown is Michael Jackson and it’s set at Christmas.
 If that doesn’t sound scary to you then I don’t know what would!
 The premise is that an ancient evil who drives a Rolls Royce (NOS4A2 is his license plate) kidnaps children and takes them to a wonderland called Christmasland where they’re not as safe as they might feel at first.

-I would say that I liked this one after forgiving it of a few flaws.
+I would say that I liked this one after forgiving it for a few flaws.
 Once again, it is way too long.
-Just shy of 700 pages makes for a large slump in the second third of the book.
+Just shy of 700 pages makes for a large slump in the second act of the book.
 The beginning caught me and got me interested but it was a chore to get through the middle to see what happened at the end.

 But I would say it was worth it to finish it.
 And if I remember correctly I found myself still finding time to get there.
 Not like with some overly long novels that take two years of reading a couple pages at a time until it’s finally over, I believe I finished this one within a month.